lowRISC/opentitan/hw/ip/spi_host/README.md

 Furthermore, `csb` should be remain high for the minimum idle time both before and after the configuration update.
 For example, consider a SPI_HOST attached to two devices each with different requirements for the clock divider, clock polarity, and idle time.
-Consider a configuration where total idle time (as determined by the {{< regref "CONFIGOPTS.CLKDIV" >}} and {{< regref "CONFIGOPTS.CSNIDLE" >}} multi-registers) works out to 9 idle clocks for the first device, and 4 clocks for the second device.
+Consider a configuration where total idle time (as determined by the {{#regref spi_host.CONFIGOPTS.CLKDIV }} and {{#regref spi_host.CONFIGOPTS.CSNIDLE }} multi-registers) works out to 9 idle clocks for the first device, and 4 clocks for the second device.
 In this scenario then, when swapping from the first device to the second, the SPI_HOST IP will only swap the clock polarity once the first `csb` line, `csb[0]`, has been high for at least 9 clocks, and will continue to hold the second `csb` line, `csb[1]`, high for 4 additional clocks before starting the next transaction.

 {{< wavejson >}}